mattermost/docs/source/messaging/channel-preferences.rst

 A channel header refers to text that displays under a channel name at the top of the screen.
 A channel header can be up to 1024 characters in length and is often used to summarize the channel's focus or to provide links to frequently accessed documents, tools, or websites.

 Change the channel header by selecting **Edit Channel Header**.
-You can use markdown to `format channel header text <https://docs.mattermost.com/messaging/formatting-text.html>`__ using the same markdown for messages.
+You can use Markdown to `format channel header text <https://docs.mattermost.com/messaging/formatting-text.html>`__ using the same Markdown for messages.
 Any channel member can change a channel header, unless the System Admin has `restricted permissions to do so <https://docs.mattermost.com/configure/configuration-settings.html#enable-public-channel-renaming-for>`__.

 .. image:: ../images/channel-header.png
         :alt: Channel headers can include links to documents, tools, or websites.